Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift: Experiments

 \textbf{Backbone models}\quad To demonstrate the versatility of our model-agnostic framework, we evaluate it on diverse mainstream architectures. \textbf{DCRNN}~\cite{li2018dcrnn_traffic} integrates diffusion convolution with GRUs to model traffic as a directed diffusion process. \textbf{Graph WaveNet}~\cite{wu2019graph} combines dilated TCNs with an adaptive adjacency matrix to capture hidden spatial dependencies. \textbf{GMAN}~\cite{zheng2020gman} utilizes an encoder-decoder structure with spatio-temporal attention blocks to model dynamic correlations. \textbf{Auto-DSTSGN}~\cite{jin2022automated} employs an automated dilated graph framework with neural architecture search to construct adaptive adjacency matrices. \textbf{STPGNN}~\cite{kong2024spatio} introduces a pivotal graph convolution module to prioritize sensors with complex dependencies within a parallel feature extraction framework.\\

 \textbf{Implementation Details}\quad We follow the original configurations for all backbone models.
 For RRN, we stack two invertible residual blocks with a hidden size of 32.
-To guarantee invertibility (Lemma 1), we set the Center Normalization scaling $\alpha=0.9$ and constrain the GCN weights to a spectral norm of 0.9.
+To guarantee invertibility (Lemma~\ref{lemma:invertible_residual}), we set the Bounded Scale Normalization (BSN) scaling $\alpha=0.9$ and constrain the GCN weights to a Frobenius norm of 0.9.
 Models are trained using the Adam optimizer with a learning rate of $5 \times 10^{-3}$ and a batch size of 64 for up to 100 epochs with early stopping.
 Experiments are conducted on NVIDIA L40S GPUs, and we report the average performance over five random seeds.